-PLEASE TAKE NOTICE that on May 13, 2014, I electronically filed with the Clerk of the Illinois Pollution Control Board the Environmental Groups' Proposed Amendments to Proposed New 35 Ill.
+PLEASE TAKE NOTICE that on July 21, 2014, I electronically filed with the Clerk of the Illinois Pollution Control Board the Environmental Groups' Proposed Amendments to Proposed New 35 Ill.
 Adm.
-Code Part 841, on behalf of the Environmental Integrity Project, Environmental Law and Policy Center, Prairie Rivers Network, and Sierra Club.
+Code Part 841 on behalf of Environmental Integrity Project, Environmental Law & Policy Center, Prairie Rivers Network, and Sierra Club.
 A copy is attached hereto and herewith served upon you.
-These proposed changes are submitted in response to the Agency's proposal submitted to the Board on October 28, 2013, and reflecting the amendments proposed by the Agency in its March 25, 2014 Post Hearing Comments.
-The Environmental Groups' changes, including deletion and addition of text, are shown in red.
-Support for the proposed changes will be presented through witness testimony and subsequent comments filed on the rule.

-Dated: May 13, 2014
+Dated: July 21, 2014